 One of the biggest concerns injured accident victims have is the cost and payment of their medical bills.
 These are unexpected medical expenses that most injured people cannot afford to pay.
 Accident victims are often surprised to learn that they will be asked by health care providers to pay medical bills upfront or as they are incurred.
 This is an area of personal injury that requires a very skilled and experienced attorney.

-More Than 18 Years of Experience at Your Side
+More than 30 Years of Experience at Your Side

 We offer free initial consultations.
 Contact us today and schedule yours so we can immediately begin discussing your medical bill payment options.

 There are three main options other than self-pay for paying medical bills for an auto accident victim.
 However, every situation is different, and we stress the importance of discussing yours with our experienced personal injury attorney.